Kourtney And Khloe Cleavage Galore Courtesy Of Selfies During Costa Rica Getaway

 Kourtney and Khloe Kardashian have been taking raunchy selfies of themselves to show off cleavage and sexy curves during their Costa Rica family holiday.

-Kourtney and Khloe have been busy taking loads of selfies for to flaunt their sexy curves to their followers on social media.
+Kourtney and Khloe have been busy taking loads of selfies to flaunt their sexy curves to their followers on social media.
 The two Kardashian sisters have been busy trying to outdo each other with selfies mostly showing off their cleavages.
-Just as they are having a blast during their holiday, their social media fans have also been having a great time since they have treated to an influx of sexy photos since the Kardashians arrived at their holiday destination.
+Just as they are having a blast during their holiday, their social media fans have also been having a great time since they have been treated to an influx of sexy photos since the Kardashians arrived at their holiday destination.

 Boobs galore as Kourtney shows off on social media

 Both Kourtney and Khloe have been posting sexy photos of themselves on Snapchat, Instagram, and Twitter.
-Kourtney posted a tasty close-up of her cleavage on Snapchat and topped it off with the caption, ‘Makeup view.’
+Kourtney posted a tasty close-up of her cleavage on Snapchat and topped it off with the caption, “Makeup view.”
 However, that was not her sexiest moment.
 One of her social media photos of Costa Rica features her soaking wet in a pool while completely nude.
 The waist-high water level did a lot of censoring and she also posed while facing away from the camera, thus making sure that her assets were not exposed.
-She also posted another photo on Instagram though it was a black and white photo in which she was clad in a racy bikini top parading her cleavage and a pair of shorts.
+She also posted another photo on Instagram, though it was a black and white photo in which she was clad in a racy bikini top parading her cleavage and a pair of shorts.

 A photo posted by Kourtney Kardashian (@kourtneykardash) on